-The Company incurred the net loss of USD 529,522 and recorded an operating cash outflow of USD 1,584,180 during the year ended 31 December 2022.
-The accumulated loss as at the reporting date amounted to USD 11,941,047 As at the reporting date, the Company's net assets were less than half of its stated capital which indicated a serious loss of capital situation as per Section 220 of the Companies Act No. 07 of 2007.
+The Company incurred the net profit of USD 331,904 and recorded an operating cash outflow of USD 97,805.36 during the year ended 31 December 2023.
+The accumulated loss as at the reporting date amounted to USD 11,612,066 As at the reporting date, the Company's net assets were less than half of its stated capital which indicated a serious loss of capital situation as per Section 220 of the Companies Act No. 07 of 2007.

 The financial statements have nevertheless been prepared on the basis of the company being a going concern considering that the Company's losses have seen a sharp decline over the past few years and the management expects that the Company will further generate sufficient profits in the future as well.
-During the year ended 31 December 2022, the shareholders have also infused USD 1,610,000.
 Further, as at the reporting date the net assets of the Company is positive and the current assets of the company exceeds the current liabilities.